Wrlog/Wr.github.io/_posts/2022-07-09-Transcription.md

 Cis-regulatory sequences, such as enhancers and promoters, control development and physiology by regulating gene expression.

 A noncoding DNA sequence in or near a gene required for proper spatiotemporal expression of that gene, often containing binding sites for transcription factors.

+**Primary Cell**

+Primary cells are cells taken directly from living tissue (e.g. biopsy material) and established for growth in vitro.